MAIF/otoroshi/manual/src/main/paradox/how-to-s/zip-backend-plugin.md

 zip bundle.zip index.html index.css
 ```

+## Use the Zip Backend Plugin

-Let's create the route using the admin API.
+Let's create the route using the Otoroshi admin API.
+The route content is pretty simple, a few fields about the name and the frontend, and the Zip Backend plugin in the plugins list.

+Don't forget to change the default `path-to-the-zip-file` with your path.

 ``` sh
 curl -X POST 'http://otoroshi-api.oto.tools:8080/api/routes' \